CazymirTM/Fortnite-Advanced-INI-Editor-V1/README.md

 # Fortnite-Advanced-INI-Editor-V1
-## A advanced ini editor app made with C# (WinForms), it have built-in presets, export and import other users settings.
+## An advanced ini editor app made with C# (WinForms), it have built-in presets, export and import other users settings.

 __How to use?:__
    - 1. Click __Detect__ so it can detect where your ini files are.